Jmelwood/swaglabs-cypress-gui-tests/README.md

 1. Clone this repository (`git clone https://github.com/Jmcosel/compdb-cypress-gui-tests.git`)
 2. Navigate to the root of the folder and install the dependencies (`cd compdb-cypress-gui-tests && npm i`)
-3. Run all tests with the following node command: `npx cypress`
+3. Run all tests with the following node command: `npx cypress run`